Russia's crimes

 Finally, the signal of the Public Broadcaster on the Astra satellite was jammed from the “Medvezhi Ozera” space communication center located in the Moscow region, although broadcasting was eventually restored.

-As reported earlier, within the span of one year and ten months since the commencement of the full-scale invasion, the aggressors have killed 70 journalists, and ten of them lost their lives while carrying out their professional journalistic duties.
+As reported earlier, during the one year and ten months since the full-scale invasion commenced, Ukraine’s aggressors have killed 70 journalists.
+Ten of those lost their lives while carrying out their professional journalistic duties.